The competition between high-end brokers is extremely tight, which is why traders sometimes have a difficult time choosing one broker over another.

 - You cannot withdraw any cryptocurrency.
 You have to convert it back to USD, EUR etc.

-Another similarity with eToro is that Plus500 also offers just a single trading platform to play on.
+Another similarity with eToro is that Plus500 also offers just a single trading platform to trade on.
 It is available in over 30 languages and has versions which are compatible with desktops, the web, and mobile devices.
 However, users will not be able to access the favored MT4 platform.

 The reputation of Plus500 rests heavily on its regulation under different global financial agencies including CySEC, ASIC, FCA, ISA, MAS, and FSB.
 Any broker would have to offer highly efficient and transparent services to be approved by this many authorities.